CoT-RVS: Zero-Shot Chain-of-Thought Reasoning Segmentation for Videos: CoT-RVS: Multi-Agent Framework

 Our approach can be extended to handle online video streams where future frames have yet to be observed.
 Refer to \Cref{fig:onreasonvos-overview}.
 The goal of Online Reasoning Video Object Segmentation (Online Reasoning VOS) is to generate a binary mask sequence $\pred= \maskseq =\{m_t\in\realnum^{H\times W}\}_{t=1}^T$ from an online input video stream $\left\{I_i\in\realnum^{H\times W\times 3}\right\}_{i=1}^T$, and text query $q$, while the model receives video frames in temporal order and makes predictions only based on frames that have already been seen.
 Specifically, this process can be modified from \Cref{eq:offline_reasonvis} as:

 The final output $\pred$ can be obtained by combining predictions at all time, \textit{i.e.,} $m_1,m_2,...,m_T$.

-The ThinkVideo framework in Online ReasoningVOS version shares a similar architecture to the original ReasoningVIS, while ``asking'' the keyframe selector $\mllm$ for periodic updates of the key mask.
+The CoT-RVS framework in Online ReasoningVOS version shares a similar architecture to the original ReasoningVIS, while ``asking'' the keyframe selector $\mllm$ for periodic updates of the key mask.
 Specifically, we introduce a hyper-parameter $\xi$ for the temporal frequency of keyframe selection.
 We denote $\keyframe_t$ as the selected keyframe at time $t$, and $p_t$ as its corresponding frame index, respectively.
 When given a complex text query $q$ and an online video frame $I_t$, where $t=n\xi +1$ for some $n\in\mathbb{Z}$, the model sends them to $\mllm$ to justify the the keyframe selectivity $S_t\in\{0,1\}$, which indicates whether $I_t$ should be chosen as a keyframe.
 This process can be formulated as:

 for $t=1,\xi+1,2\xi+1,...$.
+Refer to \Cref{ap:online_details} for the prompting details for \Cref{eq:online_select}.
 The selected keyframe $\keyframe_t$ is then used to generate a mask control and guide the video processor for $\xi$ consecutive frames.
 We formulate this process as the following: $ m_t = \mathbf{0} \mathrm{~if~} \keyframe_{t'}=\tt{Null}; $ otherwise, where $t'=p_{\lfloor t/\xi\rfloor\cdot\xi+1}$ for any $t\leq T$.
 Specifically, $t'$ implies the frame index of the most recently selected keyframe.
 This framework adopts a greedy strategy to periodically update the selected keyframe when an incoming frame satisfies the query requirement, then using the keyframe to track in the following frames.
 When none of the previous frames is selected as a keyframe, the model outputs nothing.
 Eventually, we obtain the mask sequence $\hat{y}$ with all $m_t$'s.